This Is Our Firstborn Daughter Alara’s Story

 Chapter One: Before the World Knew

 We didn’t insist on getting pregnant—it just happened.
-And I’m glad it did.
+And we are glad it did.

 On September 3, 2024, something quiet shifted inside me—so subtle that no one noticed it but my body.
 I didn’t know it yet, but you had already begun.
 Love had already taken root.